vauxoo-dev/autodoc-1/web_doc/doc/contribute.rst

 .. sectnum::
     :start: 1

-All the coding guidelines of herrera is based on `OpenERP guidelines for coding.`_
+All the coding guidelines of community is based on `OpenERP guidelines for coding.`_

 Some exceptions in Styles are in this code that you must to follow to approve